You might have heard of the term faux leather.

 That’s not quite true.

-Let us offer you a glimpse of everywhere you can expect to find faux leather.
+Let us offer you a glimpse of common place you can expect to find faux leather.

-2. Apparel: Jackets, bags, leather pants, and occasional footwear, such as leather boots.
+- Apparel: Jackets, bags, leather pants, and occasional footwear, such as leather boots.
 We see some pairing these items with throwback styles such as plaid shirts and bootcut jeans.
 Faux leather clothing can provide good accessibility to leather fashion for a new leather wearer.
-But these are unlikely to provide long-term value because of frequent cracks and poor quality.

 Types of Faux Leather